-As of the date hereof, the Company owns 21,857,142 shares in Tlou, representing an ownership interest of approximately 31%.
-The Company also holds options to purchase an aggregate of 4,945,055 Tlou Shares at an exercise price of AUD\$1.25 each, exercisable until
+As of the date hereof, the Company owns 21,857,142 shares in Tlou, representing an ownership interest of approximately 26%.
+The Company also holds options to purchase an aggregate of 4,945,055 Tlou Shares at an exercise price of AUD\$1.25 each, exercisable until the later of (i) June 30, 2013, and (ii) 30 days after the options have been released from any mandatory escrow required by the ASX in connection with Tlou's listing on the ASX.

-June 20, 2013.
 The Company acquired its securities in Tlou pursuant to the Tlou Transaction and the Tlou Rights Offering.